This post may contain affiliate links. Please read my disclosure and privacy policy.

 Step 2:

 Remove the tea bags from the water and pour the brewed tea into the pan of hot milk.
-Add the maple syrup and stir well.
+Add the maple syrup and stir until well combined.

-Carefully taste the mixture and make any adjustments, as needed.
+Carefully taste the mixture and make any necessary adjustments.
 You can add a pinch of salt to boost the flavor, or a little more maple syrup for a sweeter taste.

 Step 3:

-Pour the chai lattes through a fine mesh strainer as you pour them into mugs for serving.
+Pour the chai latte through a fine mesh strainer as you pour it into mugs for serving.
 The strainer will catch excess spices, so there won’t be much sediment at the bottom of your mug.

 (If you don’t have a strainer, that’s okay!
 The spices settle on the bottom of the mug, so you won’t notice them as you sip until the very end.)